top of page

 12. Is their data safe?

 Yes, Parlay takes data privacy and security very seriously.
-Each year, we go through a top-down audit from an independent third party to ensure that we are compliant with FERPA, COPPA, and CSPC regulatory standards.
+We are compliant with FERPA, COPPA, and CSPC regulatory standards.
 We are also signatories of the Student Privacy Pledge.

 bottom of page